 In a time of the climate crisis, when we often feel we have harmed nature, mire moos offer us a second chance and demonstrate nature’s resilience by continuing to live after drainage and drying through rewetting.
 At the same time, they require constant moisture to thrive and are particularly threatened by human activity and climate change.

-„SOO“ (Mire, Moor) is an artistic intervention that supports the protection of the Mire and combines artistic practice with scientific approaches, following a several-week residency of the artist Kristina Popov in Estonia.
-Conceived as a long-term project, it addresses the significance of mires as the largest natural carbon sinks, with a special focus on Sphagnum mosses native to Estonia.
+Following a several-months residency of the artist Kristina Popov, it addresses the significance of mires as the largest natural carbon sinks, with a special focus on Sphagnum mosses native to Estonia.

 Tooma & Endla Mire, 2025, Polaroid, 108 x 88 mm